manifoldco/mercury/README.md

 ## 🚺 Icons

 Icons are all included in the [`icons/`](./src/icons) folder as `.svg` files.
 You should be able to import these however you normally import files from npm.
+If using webpack, you may need to enable [raw-loader][raw-loader] for SVG files.

 ## ♻️ Updating from Figma